JeffCoster/merge/ex1.md

 ```

 >- The sizes are a child template of the product, so the collection to map the sizes is a child of the collection that maps the products
->- as instantiationSrcJpath is not declared, the dataSrcJpath of "sizes" is relative to the parent instance, and maps to the sizes array
+>- the dataSrcJpath of "sizes" is relative to the parent instance, and maps to the sizes array
 >- the srcIdPath is not declared, as there is no natural unique key for each size, so the merger code will use the actual value
 of the size instead, e.g. 7
 >>- an example target ID for the sizes, once the parent ID is prepended, would be like this in the html: